2019 Hawai‘i College Guide

 Good News on Tuition Costs

 According to Josh Mitchell of The Wall Street Journal, tuition is growing at the slowest pace it has in decades.
-In an interview with NPR, he noted that, over the past year, it’s been growing at about 1.9 percent, or roughly in line with inflation.
-Since 1990, the trend had been far more accelerated: a galloping 6 percent on average, per year.
+In an interview with NPR in 2017, he noted that, over the past year, it had been growing at about 1.9 percent, or roughly in line with inflation.
+Between 1990 and 2017, the trend had been far more accelerated: a galloping 6 percent on average, per year.

 Is This School Accredited?

 Whether or not a school is accredited—that is, meets certain standards—becomes especially important if a student transfers and needs to move credits.
 There are six accreditation organizations, each of which handles different regions of the country.
 For example, Hawai‘i and California are accredited by the Western Association of Schools and Colleges, while a school in Pennsylvania would be accredited by the Middle States Commission on Higher Education.
 The U.S. Department of Education provides a database of accredited post-secondary institutions and programs; visit ope.ed.gov/accreditation.

 Ready, Set, College

 HONOLULU Magazine’s annual guide to navigating the road to college.

 photos: courtesy of university of hawai‘i / jose magno

 Time flies when you’re parenting, and it seems we go from talking about the Tooth Fairy one minute to having serious conversations about college the next.
 The opportunities provided by higher education—economic, social and psychological—are enormous, but the task of finding the right school can seem just as huge.
 Soaring tuition costs have raised the stakes, and there’s a lot more college pressure on young people than there was just a few decades ago.
 But, with research, patience and organization, you can definitely come up with a strategy that works for your family.